andre-brandao/pyprland/Plugins.md

 #### `excludes` (optional)

-List of scratchpads to hide when this one is displayed, eg: `"excludes": ["term", "volume"]`.
+List of scratchpads to hide when this one is displayed, eg: `excludes = ["term", "volume"]`.
-If you want to hide every displayed scratch you can set this to the string `"*"` instead of a list: `"excludes": "*"`.
+If you want to hide every displayed scratch you can set this to the string `"*"` instead of a list: `excludes = "*"`.